intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

 Dynamic provisioning is the default method to provide persistent storage for IOM, because it's the most easy to use method, which does not need any interaction with a cluster administrator.
 When using this method, the *persistent-volume* is created automatically from the requested *storage-class* (default-value is *azurefile*).
-Since the *pv* is created automatically in case of dynamic provisioning, the *reclaim-policy* cannot be influenced by any Helm parameter.
+Since the *pv* is created automatically, the *reclaim-policy* cannot be influenced by any Helm parameter.
 Instead of it, it is inherited from the *storage-class*.

 *azurefile* is the default-value for *persistence.dynamic.storageClass*, which uses *Delete* for *reclaim-policy*.
 This implies, that the automatically created *pv* uses *Delete* for *reclaim-policy* too.
 That means, the usage of default-values of IOM Helm charts could